EMFs & Blue Light: How They Disrupt Mitochondrial Health and Circadian Rhythm

 These changes help restore normal melatonin signaling and improve sleep–wake regulation without eliminating technology altogether.

-Use Blue Light Blocking Glasses Strategically
+Strategic Use of Blue Light Blocking Glasses

 Blue light blocking glasses can be a useful tool when artificial light exposure is unavoidable.